 Dance Dance Dance

-Though classified more frequently as a mysterious sci-fi novel, the premise is horrifying enough to make this list.
-The reader follows the nameless protagonist as he searches for his girlfriend after she abruptly disappears.
+Though classified more frequently as a mysterious sci-fi novel, the premise of Dance Dance Dance is horrifying enough to make this list.
+In it, the reader follows the nameless protagonist as he searches for his girlfriend after she abruptly disappears.
 Complete with spellbinding language, clever satire, and an experimental form, you won't soon forget this book and the string of tragic, fever-dreamlike encounters it presents.

 Thrill Teaser: "The past increases, the future recedes.
 Possibilities decreasing, regrets mounting."